Descanonge/xarray-histogram/README.md

 )
 ```

 The histograms can be computed on the whole flattened arrays, but we can apply it to only some dimensions.
-For instance we can retrieve the time evolution of an histogram:
+For instance if we have an array of dimensions `(time, lat, lon)` we can retrieve the time evolution of its histogram:
 ``` python
 hist = xh.histogram(temp, bins=[bha.Regular(100, 0., 10.)], dims=['lat', 'lon'])
 ```